brandonconcepcion/flashcards/DEPLOYMENT.md

 # Deployment Guide

-Your Study Flashcards app is now ready to deploy!
+Your Study Flashcards app is now ready to deployy!
 Here are several options for hosting your personal website, including automated CI/CD deployment:

 ## 🚀 CI/CD Automated Deployment (Recommended)